alterae/text-replacer/README.md

 A simple utility site for finding-and-replacing text.
 Made in an afternoon to learn Javascript/Typescript.

+> ℹ️ Currently pending a rewrite in Svelte.

 ## Usage

 Fill in the form with the text you want to alter, the text you want to search, and the text you want to replace it with.